COVID-19 update: All of New Zealand is now at Red. More information.

 All students must meet university entrance requirements to be admitted to the University.

 This programme is a selected entry programme.
-This means there are a number of extra requirements you must meet.
+This means there are a number of extra requirements.

 To enter the Master of Counselling Studies you will have: